smolcodes/java-blog/src/index.md

 ## Featured Tags

-Lmfao.
-Here's some tags to help make this page *look* organized.
-It's really an excuse to put some color on this here page.
+These tags are an excuse to use gradients.

 <div class="grid grid-cols-2 gap-6">
   <a href="/tag/languages/">